ThreadsHQ/api-documentation/README.md

 ## Post Thread

-You can post a thread to a channel.
-First, make sure you add your Bot user to the channel as a Contributor.

-Then, you can make POST requests to `https://trythreads.com/api/public/postThread`.
+You can post a thread to a channel by making POST requests to `https://trythreads.com/api/public/postThread`.
 You'll need to include the following in the body as JSON.
 Make sure `Content-Type: application/json` is included in your request.

 ### Required Arguments: